Griffon v2: Advancing Multimodal Perception with High-Resolution Scaling and Visual-Language Co-Referring: Methodology

-In this section, we start with a brief overview of our Griffon v2 as shown in \cref{fig: structure}.
-As the key foundation, we describe the high-resolution structure design in \cref{sub: high-res}.
-Then, we represent the visual-language co-referring in \cref{sub: VL-refer} and the training pipeline in \cref{sub: train}.
+In this section, we start with a brief overview of our Griffon v2.
+As the key foundation, we first describe the high-resolution structure design.
+Then, we represent the visual-language co-referring and the training pipeline.